 stand up paddle boarding locations in the Turks and Caicos.

 Shallow and scenic tidal channels enter the cay in several places, and wind their way for thousands of feet.
 There’s even a shipwreck hidden down one of the channels!

 Many shallow channels wind their way through the cay, and these waterways are the most popular spots for eco kayaking and paddle boarding in the country.

-A small amount of solid ground can be found on the north and on the southeast ends of Mangrove Cay and both spots support small populations of the indigenous Turks and Caicos Rock Iguana.
+Turks and Caicos Islands Rock Iguana (Cyclura carinata), a large and docile lizard.
+A small amount of sandy ground can be found on the north and southeast edges of Mangrove Cay, and these dunes support small populations of the indigenous iguanas.